dhawal4tech/Care24/README.md

 Active Environment using cmd "venv\Scripts\activate.bat"

-Install all packages using cmd "pip install -r requirements.txt" or run this cmd "pip install django djangorestframework drf-yasg django-filter jwt"
+Install all packages using cmd "pip install -r requirements.txt" or run this cmd "pip install django djangorestframework drf-yasg django-filter PyJWT"

 Admin Users are seeded using this cmd it create users but it gives error option it run directly using below cmd (python manage.py seed authentication --number=2 --seeder "User.password" "David@932")